Hands On Google Social Search SEO Techniques for Getting Personal

 The keywords may match but in most cases the whole update may be completely irrelevant to me.
 It’s good to provide a few updates using these simple terms if you care for them.

 Share off-topic items – Do not only share work related content.
-Google+ is not like Facebook, you don’t have to share baby and pet photos all the time.
+Twitter is not like Facebook, you don’t have to share baby and pet photos all the time.

 Add some occasional beauty and humor is great to make people happy and encourage engagement I’ve noticed.
 It’s better than just talking about SEO.

-These are just common sense SEO techniques for Google+, the SEO 2.0 part of it starts when engaging with people.
+These are just common sense SEO techniques for social search, the SEO 2.0 part of it starts when engaging with people.

 This is a bit tougher and can’t fit in short list items easily.
 I think I will elaborate on it in the near future.
 I’m still testing and trying to find out myself what’s it all about.